-Ukraine war: Russian rocket attack kills 20 in Vinnytsia
+Ukraine war: 20 killed in Russian rocket attack on Vinnytsia

 - Published

-Russian missiles have struck the central city of Vinnytsia, killing at least 20 people including three children, Ukrainian officials say.
+Russian missiles have struck a city far from the eastern frontline, killing at least 20 people including three children, Ukrainian officials say.

-Ninety more were reported wounded in the attack, to the south-west of the capital Kyiv and far from any front lines in the conflict.
+Ninety more were reported wounded in the attack in Vinnytsia, to the south-west of Kyiv and a long way from the heart of the fighting in Donbas.

 Three Russian missiles hit an office block and damaged residential buildings.